mbabynames search ✿

 Titan Alexander

-Titan ("noble and strong") with Alexander ("defender of the people").
+Titan ("great one") with Alexander ("defender of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Titan ends on a nasal sound.
 Alexander's opening A avoids any muddiness.

 Titan Christopher